 Eventually I reached the summit, roughly 1000 vertical feet above the gondola.
 I then began a gentle descent along a series of trail segments (Sunlight, Kinnikinnick, and Ridge Route).
 Along this segment, the trail features views of Vail’s “famous” back bowls.

-Along the way you pass “Steady’s Deck” complete with a porch and picnic tables.
+Along the way, you pass a couple of picnic decks, complete with a porch and tables.
 Across the way from the rolling grass bowls is “Blue Sky Basin”—Vail’s most remote ski runs.
 Even further in the distance, the Mount of the Holy Cross looms large over the landscape.

 I descended the Eagle Bahn back to the village.
 From there it was a 20 minute stroll along Gore Creek and through the Village back towards Gondola One.
 In true Vail fashion, you can treat yourself to a gourmet meal at myriad spots in town.
 That said, I opted for a couple slices of pizza at Vendetta’s, near the main lift.